ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 ## Conclusion

-Now you know the basics to build a Pacemaker cluster hosting some PostgreSQL instance replicating with each others, you should probably check:
+Now you know the basics to build a Pacemaker cluster hosting some PostgreSQL instances replicating with each others, you should probably check:

 * [how to set up properly the PostgreSQL replication](https://www.postgresql.org/docs/current/static/high-availability.html)
-* this quick start show you how to implement network redundancy in Corosync, but it best fits in the operating system layer.
-Documentation about how to setup network bonding or teaming are popular on internet.
+* documentation about how to setup network bonding or teaming are popular on internet.
+You can consult the Corosync documentation to support redundancy from there, but it best fits in the operating system layer.
 * have a look at our basic
   [administration cookbooks for Debian using crm]({{ site.baseurl}}/Debian-8-admin-cookbook.html).